wzscq/crvframe/README.md

     * **key** The key of the page, which other operations can use to refer to the page.

-    * **view** Each model in a crvframe can have multiple views, and when you use a listview to display the model's data, the first view is displayed by default.You can use this parameter to set the default view that is displayed.
+    * **view** Each model in a crvframe can have multiple views, and when you use a listview to display the model's data, the first view is displayed by default.You can use this parameter to set the default view that is displayed.The value of this parameter is the id of the view.
 This parameter is optional and valid only for listview.

     * **filter** Used to set the initial filter of the listview.This parameter is optional valid only for listview.

   * **close**
+    * **description**: close a web page.
+    * **parameters**:

+    ```
+    {
+      "params":{
+        "location":"modal",
+      },
+    }
+    ```

+    * **location** Now，crvframe can only close the modal window，so the location must be modal.

   * **request**